River 瑩瑩 Dandelion

 Full Bio:

-as a grassroots organizer, River has worked on campaigns for education, immigration, and housing justice. he has been trained in digital and grassroots organizing through the Kairos Fellowship, and Seeding Change National Fellowship for Asian American Organizing & Civic Engagement.
+As a grassroots organizer, River has worked on campaigns for education, immigration, and housing justice.
+He has been trained in digital and grassroots organizing through the Kairos Fellowship, and Seeding Change National Fellowship for Asian American Organizing & Civic Engagement.
 River worked for several years as the Research and Policy Analyst at the NYU Metropolitan Center for Research on Equity and the Transformation of Schools to advance racial equity in public schools locally and nationally.

 formerly known as huiying b. chan.